 I had originally intended to cycle to Royal Victoria Country Park, but it was very foggy when I got up.
 As my main cycling jacket is white, that didn’t seem a sensible option.
 I was lazy and drove there.
 It’s a shame as there are some lovely bike racks in the park and the cycle route is usually quite scenic.

 I didn’t really give myself enough time to drive, so I only had five minutes to park and get myself to the start line.

 I find Netley Abbey parkrun to be quite challenging.
-The current route is a three lap course that has a downhill section before a run parallel to the shore.
+The current route is a three-lap course that has a downhill section before a run parallel to the shore.
 (If you want to see a bit more of the view, check out this video from the Shipwrecks and Submerged Worlds: Maritime Archaeology course that I was involved in – Julian and Jesse are standing just off the path that we run along, so you can see the Itchen shoreline and Fawley oil refinery in the distance!)
-I was supposed to be going quickly, so that I could report a 5k time back to Coach Olly, but I got really distracted when I saw a little pug walking along the shingle – oops!
+I was supposed to be going quickly so that I could report a 5k time back to Coach Olly, but I got really distracted when I saw a little pug walking along the shingle – oops!
 There were also some good marshalls along this section.

-After the run along the shore, there is an uphill section that is quite narrow and can only fit two runners abreast.
+After the run along the shore, there is an uphill section that is relatively narrow and can only fit two runners abreast.
 Then it’s back onto the main path, which is quite muddy and has a number of puddles on it at the moment.

 After a few minutes to get your breath back, there’s another uphill section, before heading through the woods and a lovely downhill section, which is also quite muddy and leafy.

 Several times during the run, I saw Ben who was the first finisher and I also saw Dave, Di, Khalid, Rodolfo, Aurelio, Kelly and various other friends… but no Dörte.